cloudflare/pint/docs/configuration.md

 }
 ```

 - `uri` - Prometheus server base URI.
-This is when discovery query will be send.
+This is when the discovery query will be send.
 - `headers` - optional list of headers to set on Prometheus query requests.
 - `timeout` - Prometheus request timeout.
 Defaults to 2 minutes.
 - `tls` - optional TLS configuration for Prometheus requests, see `prometheus` block